Print

 Gumbo

-1. Stir shrimp into smothered okra and simmer, stirring often, for 5 minutes on medium-low heat until the shrimp is cooked.
+1. Stir the shrimp into the smothered okra, then simmer, stirring often, for 5 minutes on medium-low heat until the shrimp is cooked.

 3. Pour small amounts of water if needed to adjust the thickness of the gumbo.